|Quick Facts: Industrial Production Managers|

-Employment of industrial production managers is projected to decline 4 percent from 2014 to 2024.
+Employment of industrial production managers is projected to show little or no change from 2016 to 2026.
 Most of these managers are employed in various manufacturing industries, and may experience growth or decline along with the industries in which they are employed.

 Explore resources for employment and wages by state and area for industrial production managers.

 Compare the job duties, education, job growth, and pay of industrial production managers with similar occupations.